jimkang/reply-decision-kit/README.md

 By default, it will say that you shouldn't reply to tweets that don't mention you.
 You can pass the `mustMentionSelf` option with false to change this behavior.

+You can also pass a username in the `alwaysRespondToMentionsFrom` opt to have it skip checking how recently it replied to a particular user and always decide it should respond to that user.

 Tests
 -----